temperancee/temperancee_hugo/content/blog/micropython_x_neovim.md

 +++
 date = '2025-07-08T22:23:51+01:00'
 draft = false
-title = 'Micropython X Neovim'
+title = 'MicroPython X Neovim'
 +++

-As you may know, my editor of choice is Neovim, the finest editor in the game.
-This post teaches you how to get a barebones environment setup for working on Micropython projects with Neovim.
-This won't cover setting up a proper Neovim environment, just how your can take an already well-developed environment and tailor it for Micropython development.
+This post teaches you how to get a barebones environment setup for working on MicroPython projects with Neovim.
+This won't cover setting up a proper Neovim environment, just how your can take an already well-developed environment and tailor it for MicroPython development.

 ## Prerequistes